sbergot/wandering-mushroom/content/post/2020-11-12-the-frozen-colony.md

 ---
 title: "Custom setting - the frozen colony"
 date: 2020-11-12
-draft: false
+draft: true
-categories: ["setting"]
+categories: ["setting", "frozen-colony"]
 ---

 I was thinking about multiple settings that I would like to run.
 This post contains my musing around the idea of combining the Frostpunk video game setting and something based around the australian colonization.

 <!-- more -->